 For example firstname.lastname@example.org would become DNAemail@example.com

-Note however, a patient will still be able to log in to Appointuit to see existing appointments, however they will not be able to make new appointments while DNA** is appended to their email address.
+Note however, a patient will still be able to log in to Appointuit to see existing appointments, however they will not be able to make new appointments while DNA** is prepended to their email address.

 These patients may then ring the practice and complain they cannot book online.
 It reason should be explained to them i.e. it is not a problem with the system- it has been disabled from use because....